cloudposse/docs/content/local-dev-environments/fancy-shell-prompts.md

 ---
 title: "Fancy Shell Prompts"
-description: ""
+description: "Fancy shell prompts are not just pretty, they're also incredibly practical.
+With the powerline prompt, you'll always know what `branch` your working on, if there are any uncommitted changes and the exit code of the last command."
 ---
-Fancy shell prompts are not just pretty, they're also incredibly practical.
-With the powerline prompt, you'll always know what `branch` your working on, if there are any uncommitted changes and the exit code of the last command.

 # Powerline Shell (bash)